Pop-up book: History

+One of the notable early examples of movable books in the United States is The Moving Picture Books, published in the early 20th century.
+These books featured mechanical illustrations that could move or change scenes with the pull of a tab.
+Initially published by Sully and Kleinteich, and later by The New York Book Company and the Pictorial Color Book Company, they became popular for their interactive storytelling and vibrant illustrations.

+Another unusual type of pop-up during this time was the tissue paper honeycomb style introduced by United States publisher Bernard Wilmsen, often known by the publishing name B. Wilmsen, in his Tunnel Books.

 In the United States, in the 1930s, Harold Lentz followed Giraud's lead with the production of the Blue Ribbon books in New York.
-He was the first publisher to use the term "pop-up" to describe their movable illustrations.
+In the United States, in the 1930s, Blue Ribbon Books in New York was the first publisher to use the term pop-up to describe their movable illustrations, and they became well known for their collaboration with Disney, producing popular pop-up editions such as The "Pop-Up" Mickey Mouse and The "Pop-Up" Donald Duck.

-The next advance in the field was made by the astoundingly prolific Vojtěch Kubašta working in Prague in the 1960s.
+The next advance in the field was made by Vojtěch Kubašta working in Prague in the 1960s.
 His lead was followed by Waldo Hunt in the US with his founding of Graphics International.
-He and two companies he established, Graphics International and Intervisual Books, produced hundreds of pop-up books for children between the 1960s and 1990s.
-Although intended for US audiences, these books were assembled in areas with lower labor costs: initially in Japan and later in Singapore and Latin American countries such as Colombia and Mexico.
+He and two companies he established, Graphics International and Intervisual Communications (which also produced pop-up advertisements), produced hundreds of pop-up books for children between the 1960s and 1990s.
+Although intended for US audiences, these books were assembled in areas with lower labor costs, initially Japan and later Singapore and Latin American countries such as Colombia and Mexico.
 Hunt's first pop-up book was Bennett Cerf's Pop-Up Riddle Book, published by Random House as a promotion for Maxwell House Coffee and showcasing the work of humorist Bennett Cerf, who was then president of Random House.
 The team of Waldo Hunt and Christopher Cerf created a total of 30 more children's pop-up books for publication by Random House, including books that featured Sesame Street characters.
 According to Bennett Cerf (in his book At Random), pop-up books were profitable for Random House.

 In addition to his collaborations with Christopher Cerf at Random House, Hunt produced pop-up books for Walt Disney, a series of pop-up books based on Babar, and titles such as Haunted House by Jan Pienkowski and The Human Body by David Pelham.